swhid/swhid.github.io/docs/index.md

 ## Participation and Governance

 Participation in the elaboration of the SWHID standard is open to all.
-Design and planning is primarily done via the team [mailing list](https://groups.google.com/g/swhid-discuss) (see [how to join][howto-join]) and regular meetings.
+Design and planning are primarily done via the team [mailing list](https://groups.google.com/g/swhid-discuss) (see [how to join][howto-join]) and regular meetings.

 The SWHID specification is maintained by the [SWHID core team](coreteam.md) and follows the principles stated in [the governance document](swhid-governance/index.md) maintained in the [governance repository](https://github.com/swhid/governance/).